indykiss/DataStructures-Algos/Python101.md

     str[:i]  # From beg of str to i, noninclusive Reverse - O(n)
     str[::-1]
-    This works because of how slicing works in Python, Start at beg, End at end, because both are ommitted, and move with -1 steps. reversed(text)
+    This works bc of how slicing works in Python, Start at beg, End at end, because both are ommitted, and move with -1 steps. reversed(text)
 Sort, by using arr sort:
     sortedList = sorted(str)